 “My mom is Puerto Rican,” Finch explains.
 “When she moved back to the U.S., I came back with her.
 I started loving living in America right away.”

 Finch began his higher education career at the University of Tampa where he majored in English and writing.
-It was a former UT professor he had there who later convinced him to enroll with Saint Leo University.

 He admits he was accepted into a few full-residency creative writing graduate programs and even started in one of them.
 But he just didn’t feel comfortable.